How to hit beaches near Huntsville in under 1 hour

 Decatur/Wheeler Lake KOA Holiday is one of three spots near Huntsville with a sandy beach and swimming area.
 (Lisa Battles / Hville Blast)

-If you haven’t yet made it to Alabama’s beaches this summer, you can still get sand between your toes closer to home, maybe even getting some inspiration while you’re making those Gulf vacation plans.
+If you aren’t on Alabama’s beaches this summer, you can still get sand between your toes closer to home, maybe even getting some inspiration while you’re making those Gulf vacation plans.

 These four beaches near Huntsville are within a one-hour drive and let you enjoy a lakeside day with freshwater fun, hiking trails, picnicking and more, all in one visit.
 If you want a longer getaway, you can camp at all of them.

-Just 41 miles west of Huntsville, the Decatur/Wheeler Lake KOA Holiday in Hillsboro has a small beach and swimming area with a floating dock.
+Just 41 miles west of Huntsville, the Unhitched Wheeler Lake RV Park (which recently changed from Decatur/Wheeler Lake KOA Holiday) in Hillsboro has a small beach and swimming area with a floating dock.
 This little spot is perfect for sunbathing and then wading in for the occasional cooling dip or float.
 For those looking to serve higher energy, the beach has a volleyball net, too.

-While you can buy a day pass for all of this, there’s also the option of booking a campsite, RV spot or cabin to turn your beach day into a relaxing retreat.
-Bonus, the campground’s pavilion often hosts live music events on weekends.
+While you can buy a day pass for all of this, you can also book a campsite, RV spot or cabin to turn your beach day into a relaxing retreat.
+Bonus: the campground’s pavilion often hosts live music events on weekends.

 Cowford Landing @ Round Island Recreational Area

-A 39-mile trek from Huntsville to Limestone County brings you to the Round Island Recreational Area’s Cowford Landing, which the county parks and recreation department manages in coordination with TVA, which owns the property.
+A 39-mile trek from Huntsville to Limestone County brings you to the Round Island Recreational Area’s Cowford Landing, which the county parks and recreation department manages in coordination with TVA, the property owner.

-While RV campers rave about this long-established campground for its friendly people and views, you don’t have to have a campsite to enjoy the swimming area and beach.
+While RV campers rave about this long-established campground for its friendly people and views, you don’t need a campsite to enjoy the swimming area and beach.

 • Where: 8700 Cowford Rd, Athens, AL 35611